Close

 Preparation for Thigh Lift Surgery

-A number of options are available to restore a more flattering contour to your inner thighs.
-Dr Dona will advise you on which option will be best suited to address your concerns.
+A number of options are available to address and reconstruct your inner thighs.
+Dr Dona will advise you on which option will optimally address your concerns.

 Full Thigh Lift

 A thigh lift is best suited for most patients that have lost a significant amount of weight where they have excess skin extending down their inner thighs.
 During a traditional thigh lift procedure, incisions are made along the groin crease, and also extending down from the upper inner groin towards the inner knee for a variable distance depending on the degree of excess skin.
-The excess skin and fatty tissue are removed, and your skin is then tailored and closed using several layers of internal stitches.
-The end result is a smooth, defined and contoured inner thigh from groin down to knees.
+The excess skin and fatty tissue is removed, and your skin is then tailored and closed using several layers of internal stitches.
+The end result is a reconstructed inner thigh from groin down to knees.

 RECOVERY